lostintime101/driving_theory_test/README.md

-# driving_license_theory_test

-#### Thai Driving License Theory Test Simulation (Car & Motorbike)
+# Thailand Driving License Theory Test Simulation (Car & Motorbike)

-This app is hosted at: https://thaidrivingtest.com/
+This app is hosted at: [thaidrivingtest.com](https://thaidrivingtest.com/)

-The project was put together in PyCharm using Python 3.9 with Flask, and Gunicorn WSGI.
-The front end makes extensive use of Bootstrap.

 Questions are adapted from the Driving License Requisition Manual issued by the Thailand Department of Land Transport.